SarahHeinzHouseFRC/frcsim2020/README.md

 # SHARP Team 3260 FRC Simulator #
-This project consists of the core robot code (Java), a mock Xbox controller (Python), and a vehicle simulator (C++) which communicate over UDP using JSON strings.
+This project consists of the core robot code (Java), a mock Xbox controller (Python), a vehicle simulator (C++), and additional views of the field (C++), which communicate over UDP using JSON strings.
 This code was tested and run in Ubuntu 18.04.

 Among many other benefits, this software allows an FRC software team to rapidly develop and test their software independently of the hardware team, availability of hte robot, and availability of physical joysticks; game strategy